Mehak-Mehta/Express.js-API/readme.md

   Express.js-API is an open source project.
 I would encourage to read the <a href="https://github.com/Mehak-Mehta/Express.js-API/blob/master/CONTRIBUTING.md"> contributing md</a> before contributing.

 <h2> Route.rest </h2>
 There is a chance that localhost won't work.
-I am currently trying to convert localhost to https
+I am currently trying to conver